Overview

 After Successful Import

-Once the import completes successfully, your pieces will appear in:
+Once a green "Success" message displays because the import completed successfully, your pieces will appear in:

 This staging area allows you to: